taotliu/mMPA/README.md

 [1] 0.79
 ```

+The ATRs for MP, MPA, and mMPA are 119, 79, and 67, respectively.
 Graphically, the efficiency of the three pooling algorithms is illustrated by the following graph.

 ```R
 boxplot(cbind(MP=apply(foo_mp, 2, mean),